cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

 parameter: h=5; h=10; h=15; h=20; and h=25.
 Note that there are 2^h
 leaves in the tree.
 The second parameter is the number of bytes output by the hash function, m, which is the amount of data associated with each node in the tree.
-This specification supports only SHA-256, with m=32.
+The {{HASHSIG}} specification supports only SHA-256, with m=32.
 An IANA registry is defined so that other hash functions could be used in the future.

 The {{HASHSIG}} specification supports five tree sizes: